In Historic Move At Labor-Skeptic 'Chicago Tribune', Newsroom Pushes To Form Union

 The moves at the Tribune by rank-and-file journalists are accompanied by anguished public pleas by others in leadership positions.

-A member of the news management team recently announced he was leaving: Metro Editor Mark Jacob.
+Metro Editor Mark Jacob, member of the news management team, recently announced he was leaving.
 He tweeted: "My time in the news business has convinced me that owners and managers of media companies must embrace a mission of journalism as public service, invest in their people and show bravery and independence.
 Our democracy depends on it."

 Last weekend, The Denver Post published a Sunday commentary section filled with articles taking issue with the approach of the paper's corporate owner, a New York City-based hedge fund named Alden Global Capital.
 Journalists argued that the company's continual cuts and quest for profits were imperiling the paper's mission and its viability.